Unimodular rows over monoid rings: Reduction to the interior of normal monoids

 \section{Reduction to the interior of normal monoids}

-\begin{lemma} In order to prove Theorem \ref{main} for torsion free monoids of rank $r$, it is sufficient to prove it in the special case when $R$ is a local Noetherin ring and $M=N_*$ for an affine positive normal monoid $N$ with $\rank(N)\le r$. \end{lemma}
+\begin{lemma} \begin{enumerate}[\rm(a)] \item In order to prove Theorem \ref{main} for torsion free monoids, it is sufficient to prove it in the special case when $R$ is a local Noetherian ring and $M=N_*$ for an affine positive normal monoid $N$. \item In order to prove Theorem \ref{main} for a ring $R$ and an affine positive monoid $M$, it is enough to prove it for the monoid rings $R[M(F)_*]$, where $F$ runs over the faces of $\Phi(M)$ (including $\Phi(M)$ itself). \end{enumerate} \end{lemma}

-\begin{proof} Let $L$ be a torsion free monoid.
+\begin{proof} (a) Let $L$ be a torsion free monoid.
 Since $L$ is the inductive limit of its affine submonoids, we can assume that $L$ is itself affine.
 Consider the pullback diagram

 Since $U(L)$ is a free abelian group, Theorem \ref{Suslin-main} yields the transitivity of the elementary actions on $\Um_n(R[U(L)])$.
-Applying Lemma \ref{Milnor}(a) and using that $\left(L\setminus U(L)\right)\cup\{1\}$ as the union of its affine submonoids, we can also assume that $L$ is an affine positive monoid.
+Applying Lemma \ref{Milnor}(a) and using that $\left(L\setminus U(L)\right)\cup\{1\}$ is the union of its affine submonoids, we can also assume that $L$ is an affine positive monoid.
 Since $\sn(L)$ is a filtered union of subintegral extensions of monoids, by Theorem \ref{subintegral} we can further assume $L$ is seminormal.

-Since the elementary action on $\Um_n(R)$ is transitive for $n\ge d+2$, Lemma \ref{Gordan}(a) and Proposition \ref{Quillen} make it possible to reduce the general case to $R$ local.
+Since the elementary action on $\Um_n(R)$ is transitive for $n\ge d+2$, Lemma \ref{Gordan}(b) and Proposition \ref{Quillen} make it possible to reduce the general case to $R$ local.

 Let $F_1,\ldots,F_k$ be the set of non-empty faces of the polytope $\Phi(L)$, including $\Phi(L)$ itself, indexed in such a way that $i\le j$ implies $\dim F_i\le\dim F_j$.
 In particular, $F_k=\Phi(L)$.
 We have the pull-back diagrams of $R$-algebras with the natural horizontal injective maps: